awesome-selfhosted/awesome-selfhosted/README.md

 - [Podify](https://www.podify.org/) - Allows you to download videos and audio from any source supported by youtube-dl and subscribe to and watch these downloads using your favorite podcast app. ([Source Code](https://github.com/podify-org/podify/)) `GPL-3.0` `Ruby`
 - [ReadyMedia](https://sourceforge.net/projects/minidlna/) - Simple media server software, with the aim of being fully compliant with DLNA/UPnP-AV clients.
 Formerly known as MiniDLNA. ([Source Code](https://sourceforge.net/p/minidlna/git/ci/master/tree/)) `GPL-2.0` `C`
 - [Rygel](https://wiki.gnome.org/action/show/Projects/Rygel) - Rygel is a UPnP AV MediaServer that allows you to easily share audio, video, and pictures.
 Media player software may use Rygel to become a MediaRenderer that may be controlled remotely by a UPnP or DLNA Controller. ([Source Code](https://gitlab.gnome.org/GNOME/rygel/)) `GPL-3.0` `C`
-- [SheetAble](https://sheetable.net) - SheetAble is an easy-to-use music sheet organizer for all the music enthusiasts out there.
-You can upload and organize your sheets for any kind of instrument you use! ([Source Code](https://github.com/SheetAble/SheetAble)) `AGPL` `Go`
+- [SheetAble](https://sheetable.net) - Self-hosted music sheet organizing software for all music enthusiasts.
+Upload and organize your sheets for any kind of instrument. ([Source Code](https://github.com/SheetAble/SheetAble)) `AGPL-3.0` `Go`
 - [üWave](https://u-wave.net/) `⚠` - üWave is a self-hosted collaborative listening platform.
 Users take turns playing media—songs, talks, gameplay videos, or anything else—from a variety of media sources like YouTube and SoundCloud. ([Demo](https://wlk.yt/), [Source Code](https://github.com/u-wave)) `MIT` `Nodejs`